Government of Mississippi: County government

 Mississippi has 82 counties and presents the closest face of government to citizens.
 Members of the county Boards of Supervisors are elected from single-member districts, and several other county officials, such as sheriff, are elected at-large.
 At a time when the state was predominately rural, counties were divided into "beats," with each supervisor responsible for road and bridge maintenance in his beat.
 This arrangement was useful when areas were lightly settled and communication was difficult, but it persisted in most of the state until 1988.
 The counties serve both legislative and executive functions; the decentralization into beats with few controls on individual supervisors led to problems with wasteful purchasing, inefficient government and, in some cases, corruption.
 Unitary and centralized county government is considered more efficient for conducting county business.

 During the 1980s, some 57 of Mississippi's 410 county supervisors, from 26 of the state's 82 counties, were charged by the federal government with corruption.
-The FBI had carried out a lengthy investigation to gain evidence in these cases.
+The FBI had carried out a lengthy investigation and a sting called Operation Pretense to gain evidence in these cases.
 Reform led to an overhaul of the counties' purchasing systems.